Colchuck Balanced Rock

 Colchuck Balanced Rock is an 8240. ft granite mountain summit located in Chelan County of Washington state.
 Colchuck Balanced Rock is part of The Enchantments within the Alpine Lakes Wilderness.
 It belongs to the Stuart Range which is subset of the Cascade Range.
 Colchuck Balanced Rock is situated west of Enchantment Peak, and east of Jabberwocky Tower and Colchuck Lake.
 Precipitation runoff from the peak drains into the lake and Mountaineer Creek, a tributary of Icicle Creek.
 The climbing approach is via the Colchuck Lake Trail, then traversing away from Aasgard Pass approximately 400 feet above the lake.
 The mountain is named for its pyramidal summit which has a top-block that nests, rather than balances, on the summit.
-The mountain and glacier take their name from the lake, which in Chinook jargon means "cold water".
+The mountain and glacier take their name from the lake, which in Chinook Jargon means "cold water" or "ice".

 Climate

 Weather fronts coming off the Pacific Ocean travel east toward the Cascade Mountains.
 As fronts approach, they are forced upward by the peaks of the Cascade Range, causing them to drop their moisture in the form of rain or snowfall onto the Cascades (Orographic lift).
 As a result, the Cascades experience high precipitation, especially during the winter months in the form of snowfall.
 During winter months, weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.